near/near-sdk-rs/near-sdk-sim/README.md

 Other cleanup:

-* You can move any `[profile.release]` settings from your nested project up to the root of the workspace, since workspace members inherit these settings from the workspace root.
+- You can move any `[profile.release]` settings from your nested project up to the root of the workspace, since workspace members inherit these settings from the workspace root.
-* You can remove the nested project's `target`, since all workspace members will be built to the root project's `target` directory
+- You can remove the nested project's `target`, since all workspace members will be built to the root project's `target` directory
-* If you were building with `cargo build`, you can now build all workspace members at once with `cargo build --all`
+- If you were building with `cargo build`, you can now build all workspace members at once with `cargo build --workspace`

 ## Test files